KamleshNaidu07/Healthhub/README.md

 ## Installation

+### Client

 1. Clone the repository
+2. Navigate to the client directory: `cd client`
+3. Install dependencies with `npm install`
+4. Start the client with `ng serve`
+5. Open the app in your browser at `http://localhost:4200`

+### Server

+1. Clone the repository
+2. Navigate to the server directory: `cd server`
-2. Install dependencies with `npm install`
+3. Install dependencies with `npm install`
-3. Start the server with `npm start`
+4. Start the server with `npm start`
-4. Open the app in your browser at `http://localhost:3000`
+5. Open the app in your browser at `http://localhost:3000`

 ## Contributing

-Contributions are welcome!
-Please read our [contributing guidelines](CONTRIBUTING.md) before submitting a pull request.
+We welcome contributions to HealthHub!
+To contribute, please follow these steps:

+1. Fork the repository.
+2. Create a branch for your feature or bug fix: `git checkout -b feature/your-feature` or `git checkout -b bugfix/your-bugfix`.
+3. Make your changes and commit them: `git commit -m 'Add some feature'` or `git commit -m 'Fix some bug'`.
+4. Push your changes to your branch: `git push origin feature/your-feature` or `git push origin bugfix/your-bugfix`.
+5. Submit a pull request against the `main` branch.

+Please make sure your code adheres to our coding conventions and has appropriate test coverage.

 ## License